oxur/rucksack/README.md

 You may sort on `score` (strength), `user`, or `url`.
 If not provided, `url` sorting is used.
 Also note that `order-by` is provided as an alias for `sort-by`.

+### Additional Searching

+You may also limit results with the following:

+* by type of record with `--type`
+* by user-supplied category with `--category`
+* by tags, where `--all-tags` will only match records that have all the supplied tags, and where `--any-tags` will match any record that has at least one of the tags listed (both are supplied comma-separated; tags with spaces need to be quoted)

+The list of supported types may be shown with: `rucksack show types` and doesn't need access to the database to do so.

+A full list of categories created by the user does need access to the database (so you will be prompted for a password if you don't use the `--db-pass` flag): `rucksack show categories`.

+Same for user-created tags: `rucksack show tags`.

 ### Grouping Results

 #### By Password